Overview

 If the employee answers No to the Meal Break attestation question after completing a shift of 5 hours or longer then Deputy will check the following conditions before applying the Meal Premium:

-- the shift worked is actually 5 hours or longer
+- the shift worked is actually longer than 5 hours

 - that no break of longer than at least 30min was clocked

-Therefore, if the employee answers No and clocks a break of 29 mins or less after working 5 hours or more, then Deputy will apply the meal break premium.
+Therefore, if the employee answers No and clocks a break of 29 mins or less after working more than 5 hours, then Deputy will apply the meal break premium.

 Missed Rest Breaks